xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   Ideal.span (Set.range f.appTop)
 ```

-*Natural Language:* For a morphism $f: X → op("Spec")(A)$, the target image ideal is the ideal generated by the image of the map on global sections.
+For a morphism $f: X → op("Spec")(A)$, the target image ideal is the ideal generated by the image of the map on global sections.

 == Factorization Through the Image